How to Decide if a Call for Entry is Worth Sweating Over

 • Does the amount of the commission or prize/award make it financially feasible?
 Have you considered all of your expenses?
 This is imperative!
 It can be very seductive to see a large prize or commission and want to immediately respond to the Call, but you have to stop and really consider the cost of the project.
 Think twice before being willing to sacrifice a proper artist’s fee for the art you create.

-These tips for evaluating Calls for Entry are based on my experiences working with artists and writing Calls for Entries for many years.
+These tips for evaluating calls for entry are based on my experiences working with artists and writing calls for entry for many years.
 And while there are always exceptions, these are important considerations that can help you make good choices about how to use your talents, time and resources.

-Debby L. Williams is the Director of Oklahoma Art in Public Places.
-She's been a curator, museum director, and arts administrator and loves a good (or bad) martini.
-Debby is my partner for new live workshops for beginning artists.
+Debby L. Williams is the former Director of Oklahoma Art in Public Places.
+She’s been a curator, museum director, and arts administrator and is a master cake decorator.
+Seriously.
+And she seriously likes the word seriously.
+Debby is a former team member and partner for my live workshops.

 Share this post